PeakIndicators/Getting-Started-On-Azure-ML/Documents/Train_Deploy_Model_AzureML_VSCode_Extension_GitHub.md

 A request is sent to Azure to create an experiment with the provided configurations.
 After a few minutes, the new experiment appears in the *Experiments* node of your Studio.

 ## Configure Compute Targets
 A compute target is the computing resource or environment where you run scripts and deploy trained models.
-For more information, see the [Azure Machine Learning compute targets documentation](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target).
+For more information, see the [Create Compute Instances](Documents/Create-Compute-Instance.md).

 To create a compute target: